 Fablehaven: Keys to the Demon Prison

-What Is the Genre of Fablehaven
+What Genre is Fablehaven

 Fablehaven, a fantastic series by Brandon Mull, captures your attention through its creativity and imaginative plot.
 I didn't have high hopes as I turned the first page, but by the time I got into the second or third chapter of the first book, I found myself thirsting for more.
-When the fifth book came out, I was so eager I ordered it ahead of time in anticipation of hearing Seth and Kendra Sorenson's crazy adventure with the Knights of the Living Dawn.
-This preteen book is complex and exciting enough for an adult not only to enjoy but feel anticipatory and intrigued.
+When the fifth book came out, I was so eager I ordered it ahead of time in anticipation of hearing about Seth and Kendra Sorenson's crazy adventure with the Knights of the Living Dawn.
+This preteen book is complex and exciting enough for an adult to enjoy and feel anticipatory and intrigued.
 I strongly suggest it to those who have enjoyed the Percy Jackson and Harry Potter series.

 How Many Pages Does Each Book Have?

 - Fablehaven (359 pages) This is the story that starts it all.
 Kendra and Seth Sorenson have to stay with their grandparents, whom they have never really spent much time with at their parents' large preserve.
 They soon discover that there is more than meets the eye.
-Their home is surrounded by many magical creatures that their grandparents are responsible for taking care of.
+Their home is surrounded by many magical creatures their grandparents are responsible for taking care of.

-- Rise of the Evening Star (456 pages) A strange new student arrives at their school, and they soon find out that this creature is not from the ordinary world, but one of the creatures that belong in a magical preserve.
+- Rise of the Evening Star (456 pages) A strange new student arrives at their school, and they soon find out that this creature is not from the ordinary world but one of the creatures that belong in a magical preserve.
 They soon learn about the secret society of the Evening Star that seeks to overthrow preserves.

 - Grip of the Shadow Plague (487 pages) A plague spreads across Fablehaven that turns creatures of light into darkness.
 This book introduces you to a new preserve, new characters, and creatures as the suspense increases.